 No. Parental, guardian or caregiver consent is not required.
 This is because the NCCD is required and authorised by law (the Australian Education Act 2013 and Australian Education Regulation 2013).
 If the school has the information on a student’s adjustments/category of disability on its records, it must provide that information to the Australian Government Department of Education, Skills and Employment.
 If a school doesn’t hold the information, it must take all reasonable efforts to obtain and provide it.

 How will a student’s personal details be protected?

 Protecting the privacy and confidentiality of all students and their families is essential.

 Identifying information or personal details (for example, student names) are not provided to the Australian Government Department of Education, Skills and Employment (the Department) as part of the NCCD.

 All information and data relating to students with disability and the adjustments provided for those students must be stored appropriately and securely and must be managed and stored in accordance with applicable privacy legislation and policies in your state or territory.

 The data can be accessed by government officials who use NCCD information to inform funding policy and program improvements for students with disability.

 High-level, de-identified NCCD data is published annually.

-The Australian Government Department of Education is committed to the protection of privacy and must comply with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) when handling any personal information.
+The Australian Government Department of Education, Skills and Employment is committed to the protection of privacy and must comply with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) when handling any personal information.

 How long does the school keep records?